Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Abstract

 This book grew out of a working group between the authors on the topics addressed here, and was initiated following the conference ``Teichm\"{u}ller Theory: Classical, Higher, Super and Quantum'' hosted at CIRM, Luminy, France from Oct.
 5 to Oct.
 9, 2020.
 It rapidly became apparent to us during the works of that conference that a pedagogic and comprehensive introduction to spectral networks was absent from the book literature at the time, and that the research field was divided in two main communities between which interactions were hindered by linguistic and cultural differences, though the objects of study are essentially the same.
 The diversity in our own research backgrounds while interacting through our subsequent working group proved out to be especially fruitful in embracing all aspects of spectral networks, ultimately leading to the idea of distilling the working material into a hands-on volume aiming at bridging the different existing perspectives on spectral networks.

 The authors are thankful to the organizers and participants of the conference at CIRM for useful discussions, as well as to CIRM itself and the peaceful inspiring nature of the Calanques of Marseille for initiating a very rewarding working group.
 We are grateful to the Universities of Strasbourg and Heidelberg and the Max-Planck Institute for Mathematics in Bonn for providing a fertile environment in which most of the work for this book was conducted, and the Alexander von Humboldt Foundation for its continuous support which allowed us to carry out a number of research visits between our two Institutes.
-V.T. is grateful to R. Argurio, M. Bertolini, O. Hulik, L. Mol, A. Pasternak, S. Rota, R. Senghaas, R. Vandepopeliere, and J. Walcher for stimulating discussions and feedback on preliminary versions of this work.
+V.T. is grateful to R.~Argurio, S.~Banerjee, M.~Bertolini, O.~Hulik, L.~Mol, A.~Pasternak, S.~Rota, R.~Senghaas, R.~Vandepopeliere, and J.~Walcher for stimulating discussions and feedback on preliminary versions of this work.
+We also extend our gratitude to all the referees for a careful review of our work and for providing a series of constructive comments and corrections.

 C.K. has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 101018839).
 G.K. acknowledges support from the Scientific Committee of the University of Patras through the program ``Medicos''.
-E.R. was supported by the Labex IRMIA of the Universit\'e de Strasbourg, a postdoc fellowship of the German Academic Exchange Service (DAAD), and funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 101018839).
+E.R. was funded by the Labex IRMIA of the Universit\'e de Strasbourg, a postdoc fellowship of the German Academic Exchange Service (DAAD), funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 101018839), and the KIAS Individual Grant (MG100901) at Korea Institute for Advanced Study.
 V.T. acknowledges funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).
 The work of A.T. was partially funded by ERC-Advanced Grant 101018839, Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 281071066 - TRR 191, and at the end of the project by University Claude Bernard Lyon 1.

 \begin{flushright} Heidelberg and Strasbourg, \end{flushright} \begin{flushright} July 2023 \end{flushright}